DjangoGirls/tutorial/django_installation/README.md

 ## Virtual environment

-Before we will install Django, we will make you install something very handy and useful, that will help you with keeping everything tidy on your computer.
-It is possible to skip this step, but we think, that you should start with the best setup possible to save a lot of troubles in the future.
+Before we will install Django, we will make you install something very, very handy and useful, that will help you keeping everything tidy on your computer.
+It is possible to skip this step, but we think, that you should start with the best setup possible to save a lot of troubles in the future!

-That's why we want you to create a Virtual environment (also called `virtualenv`).
+That's why, we want you to create a Virtual environment (also called `virtualenv`).
 It will isolate things you do from your computer, so you will have everything important in one place.
 Neat, right?

-All you need to do is find a folder in which you want to create the `virtualenv`, for example your home directory.
+All you need to do is finding a folder in which you want to create the `virtualenv`, for example your home directory.
 In Windows it could look like: `C:\Users\Name\` (where `Name` is a name of the user).

 ### Windows

-To create `virtualenv` you need to open the command line `cmd` and type there `C:\Python\python -m venv blog`.
+To create a new `virtualenv` you need to open the console (we already told you how to open it, remember?) and type there `C:\Python\python -m venv blog`.
 It will look like this:

     C:\Users\Name> C:\Python34\python -m venv blog